 During the wedding planning stage you have probably looked at dozens of web sites.
 Many of which will have beautiful photographs and stress just how good they are.

-So many wedding service providers loose track of the purpose and reason for their services, it not about them or me as wedding service providers.
+So many wedding service providers lose track of the purpose and reason for their services, it not about them or us as wedding service providers.

 Curtains will twitch and neighbours will start to get excited and pop out with cameras (phones these days) wanting a look and photograph of you in your full wedding kit.